If you feel like you’re struggling with debt, you’re not alone.

 Assuming you don’t keep using your cards, using a home equity loan or HELOC to consolidate debt streamlines the process of paying those accounts off.
 With a home equity loan product, you’ll have set repayment terms and know the exact date when the loan will be repaid.

 Because the debt is secured against your property, home equity loans and HELOCs have significantly lower interest rates than credit cards.
-The average variable credit card interest rate was 17.87 percent as of late April, according to Bankrate data.
-Meanwhile, the average rate of a home equity loan was 5.9 percent and 6.75 percent on a $30,000 HELOC.
+The average variable credit card interest rate was 17.47 percent as of mid-November 2019, according to Bankrate data.
+Meanwhile, the average rate of a home equity loan was 5.77 percent and 6.04 percent on a $30,000 HELOC.

 A home equity loan also enables you to lock in an interest rate, unlike a credit card that can increase at any time.
 Additionally, with a home equity loan, more of your monthly payment goes toward the principal rather than the interest.